canklot/SortMyFiles/README.md

 # SortMyFiles VSCode Extension

 Re-order files and folders in VS Code explorer.
 Create a file named `.order` in the root of your workspace.
 List the file names in the order you wish.
 One line for a file.
-Example:
+You can also use regex if you put `(regex)` at the start of the line.

+Example `.order` file:

     VeryImportantFolder
     MyFolder/MyCode.js
     MyFolder/MyLibrary.js
     ImportantFile.js
     LessImportantFile.js
+    (regex)*.json

 ## How it works